IS492-SP26/Restaurants-AI/docs/FINAL_REPORT.md

 ## Abstract

 The journey toward local entrepreneurship, particularly within the high-risk and highly regulated restaurant industry, is often defined by significant barriers to entry and a high frequency of costly mistakes for first-time founders.
-While general-purpose artificial intelligence has expanded access to business information, current tools often lack the structured guidance, local regulatory accuracy, and high-fidelity financial modeling necessary for genuine feasibility analysis.
-This report introduces Restaurant AI, a specialized multi-agent decision-support system designed to democratize restaurant ownership by integrating market analysis, financial planning, operational guidance, and localized compliance checks into a single intelligent workflow.
+While general purpose artificial intelligence has expanded access to business information, current tools often lack the structured guidance, local regulatory accuracy, and high-fidelity financial modeling necessary for genuine feasibility analysis.
+This report introduces Restaurant AI, a specialized multi-agent decision support system designed to democratize restaurant ownership by integrating market analysis, financial modeling, and localized compliance checks into a single intelligent workflow.
 By deploying specialized agents for marketing, operations, finance, and regulation, the system transforms minimal user inputs into comprehensive, actionable launch blueprints tailored to specific local contexts, such as Champaign, Illinois.
-Built on a transparent architecture that prioritizes structured outputs, local grounding, and verifiable guidance, Restaurant AI addresses critical gaps in current toolsets, especially the risks of hallucinated data and speculative financial figures.
-The system provides founders with a structured three-step flow: Basics, Ideas, and Startup Manual.
-A formative evaluation with nine participants suggests that this multi-agent approach lowers the barrier to entry for passion-driven founders who lack formal business training or access to expensive consulting services.
+Built on a glass-box architecture that prioritizes transparency and verifiable citations, Restaurant AI addresses critical gaps in current toolsets, specifically the risks of hallucinated data and speculative financial figures.
+The system provides founders with a structured three-step flow, Basics, Ideas, and a Startup Manual to ensure early decisions are informed by data rather than bias.
+Preliminary evaluation indicates that this multi-agentic approach significantly lowers the barrier to entry for passion-driven founders who lack formal business training or access to expensive consulting services.

 ---

 ## Introduction and Related Work

 Starting a restaurant or local business is an inherently overwhelming endeavor for first-time entrepreneurs.
 Founders must simultaneously navigate market validation, financial planning, complex regulatory compliance, and operational risks, often without the benefit of a structured framework.
-In high-stakes environments such as the restaurant industry, underestimating these risks can lead to preventable failure.
-Our target users are primarily students, career switchers, and passion-driven founders, such as chefs or home cooks, who possess culinary talent but lack formal business training or the capital to hire consultants and lawyers.
+In high-stakes environments like the restaurant industry, underestimating these risks can lead to preventable failure.
+Our target users are primarily students, career switchers, and passion-driven founders such as chefs or home cooks who possess culinary talent but lack formal business training or the capital to hire consultants and lawyers.
 For these individuals, the information gap represents a primary obstacle to success.

 The motivation for Restaurant AI stems from the growing interest in local entrepreneurship combined with the recent capabilities of generative AI to integrate market analysis and compliance evaluation into intelligent decision-support systems.
 However, general-purpose AI tools often provide information without verification or structured guidance.
-In our preliminary research and validation phases, we identified several recurring frictions and challenges that founders face, including student labor friction, menu bloat, financial uncertainty, and compliance gaps.
-We also noted a “black box problem” in existing AI solutions, where advice is given without transparent reasoning, grounding, or evidence.
+In our preliminary research and validation phases, we identified several recurring frictions and challenges that founders face, including student labor friction, menu bloat, and significant compliance gaps.
+We also noted a "black box problem" in existing AI solutions, where advice is given without transparent reasoning or evidence.

-To address these issues, we conducted a literature review of academic and practitioner-oriented work on AI, entrepreneurship, strategic decision-making, and multi-agent systems.
-The literature supports the idea that AI can assist entrepreneurs by improving access to strategic analysis, reducing cognitive load, and helping users generate and evaluate business plans.
-Research on AI and strategic decision-making suggests that large language models can support the generation and evaluation of entrepreneurial strategies.
-Research on augmented entrepreneurship also frames multi-agent AI systems as a way to coordinate small business functions across traditionally separate domains.
-In addition, multi-agent research such as MetaGPT and the Virtual Lab inspired our decision to move away from a single-prompt model toward a system where specialized agents manage different areas of the business plan.
+To address these issues, we conducted a literature review of several academic papers, which confirmed that AI can be leveraged for strategic entrepreneurial decision-making and acts as a democratizing force for first-time founders.
+Crucially, the research supports the use of multi-agent architectures for handling complex business tasks.
+This grounded our decision to move away from a single-prompt model toward a system where specialized agents manage different domains of the business plan.

 Our analysis of existing tools revealed significant gaps that Restaurant AI is designed to bridge.
-General-purpose systems such as ChatGPT, Gemini, Claude, Perplexity, and Canva AI can generate business planning content, but they often lack a consistent local grounding strategy, domain-specific structure, or explicit source transparency.
-For example, general AI tools may provide speculative financial figures, narrow competitor analysis, incomplete local code references, or citations from the wrong jurisdiction.
-These findings reinforced the need for a system that delivers immediate, well-formatted plans backed by multi-agent specialization and local knowledge packs.
+For example, Gemini often provides slightly speculative financial figures, whereas Restaurant AI pulls verified, real-time data.
+ChatGPT frequently has a narrow competitive scope, which we counter with independent competitor mapping.
+Claude often fails to cite specific health codes or regulation ordinances, a gap we fill with proactive citations of local sources.
+Tools like Perplexity often cite municipal codes from outside the user's specific jurisdiction, such as providing non-Champaign codes for a Champaign-based project.
+Finally, platforms like Canva AI focus primarily on visual presentation but often generate hallucinated data without citation.
+These findings reinforced the need for a system that delivers immediate, well-formatted plans backed by multi-agentic verification.

 ---